-Tribal interviewees, or a physically capable tribal representative, and Licensee's ethnographer may want to visit archaeological sites identified during the study or during Licensee's Historic Properties Study (Study 12.1).
+Tribal interviewees, or a physically capable tribal representative, and YCWA's ethnographer may wish to visit archaeological sites (i.e., locations containing artifacts, features, or other physical remains from past human activities) identified during the study or during YCWA's Historic Properties Study (Study 12.1).
 The purpose of the visit would be to provide tribal representatives the opportunity to examine any archaeological sites of interest to the tribes that were encountered during the Historic Properties Study fieldwork, and to enable the ethnographer to obtain additional information on potential TCPs that may be associated with the sites.
-Licensee or Licensee's ethnographer will make a reasonable effort to contact participating tribes to invite participation in archaeological site visits by calling, sending letters by way of the U.S. Postal Service, or through electronic mail.
-For archaeological sites on National Forest System (NFS) land, Forest Service cultural specialists will be invited to participate in the field visits, and may meet in advance with tribal representatives prior to any archaeological site visits planned for NFS land.
-Licensee anticipates that the Forest Service will keep information about prehistoric archaeological sites and TCPs confidential.
+YCWA or YCWA's ethnographer will make a reasonable effort to reach out to participating tribes to invite participation in archaeological site visits by calling, sending letters by way of the U.S. Postal Service, or through electronic mail.
+For archaeological sites on Forest Service-managed land, Forest Service cultural specialists will be invited to participate in the field visits, and may want to meet in advance with tribal representatives prior to any archaeological site visits planned for Forest Service-managed lands.
+YCWA anticipates that the Forest Service will keep information about prehistoric archaeological sites and TCPs confidential.
+If any ethnographic sites (e.g., locations of tribal interests or activities that may or may not contain the physical remains from past or present activities) are identified during background research, tribal representatives may also wish to visit those locations.
+Depending on the tribes' wishes, the ethnographer may also visit the ethnographic sites, as well as Forest Service cultural specialists on forest service-managed lands.